 - Make sure you know the fire escape plan and where the fire escapes and exits are.

 - If something doesn’t look right, report it.

-- If you’re unable to follow the escape plan by yourself because of mobility or health issues, contact us about a Home Safety Check.
+- If you’re unable to follow the escape plan by yourself because of mobility or health issues, contact us about a Safe and Well check.